CSCfi/csc-user-guide/docs/support/tutorials/ml-guide.md

 CSC offers several services which might be relevant for machine learning users:

-- [Supercomputers, Puhti and Mahti](../../computing/overview.md) are multi-user clusters and offer the highest computing perfomance, including GPU acceleration in a centrally controlled software environment,
+- [Supercomputers, Puhti and Mahti](../../computing/overview.md) are multi-user clusters and offer the highest computing performance, including GPU acceleration in a centrally controlled software environment,

 - [Pouta](../../cloud/pouta/index.md) offers your own virtual server with full